ibm-cloud-docs/account/vrf-service-endpoint.md

    Don't change the rest of the prefilled support case information.
 The information is tailored to make sure that your request is handled as quickly as possible.
    {: tip}

-The {{site.data.keyword.Bluemix_notm}} network engineering team will contact the case owner to schedule a time for your account's networking to be converted to VRF.
+The {{site.data.keyword.cloud_notm}} network engineering team will contact the case owner to schedule a time for your account's networking to be converted to VRF.
 During the conversion process, connections to resources in your account might be unstable due to packet loss.
 The conversion takes roughly 15 - 30 minutes, depending on the complexity of your account.
 If your account has legacy {{site.data.keyword.BluDirectLink}} connections, it might take more time.

 Changing an empty account to VRF modifies the behavior of the future resources with no interruption.
 A short intermittent connectivity loss can occur between your *existing* servers on the private network during the migration process, which is scheduled at a convenient time for you.